Skip to main content

 How Do You Serve Someone Who Is Avoiding You?

-If the person you’re trying to serve is actively dodging service, persistence and strategy are key.
-A professional process server knows how to handle evasive individuals by using discreet tactics and creative timing.
-They might attempt service early in the morning, late at night, or even at the person’s workplace if home service isn’t successful.
+If a defendant is being evasive, a professional process server knows how to handle evasive individuals by using discreet tactics and creative timing.
 Some jurisdictions allow for “substituted service,” meaning the papers can be left with a responsible adult at the defendant’s home or workplace if direct service proves impossible.

 What Should You Do Before Providing Any Services to Someone in Another State?